Read an update on this article here.

 So, as I could’ve really used this info myself — would have saved me about 6 months of failing — I decided to share.

-So I’m showing you using screen shots of the browser version of Evernote, because it gives the best overview.
-But you can use it in the phone app as well.
+I’m showing you using screen shots of the browser version of Evernote, because it gives the best overview.
+But you can use the app as well.

 As you can see, I have several note books in my Evernote; a Cabinet with things I want to remember and recipes, a notebook for work, a diary…And the new addition at the top: Bullet Journal.

-The bullet journal notebook is an umbrella for all the other notebooks I have, which are divided into the different sections I want in my bullet journal.
-The numbers in front of the different sections secure that they are kept in this order.
+The bullet journal notebook is an umbrella for all the other notebooks I have, also called a stack.
+In the bullet journal stack there are my bullet journal notebooks, which are the different sections I want in my bullet journal.
+The numbers in front of the different notebooks secure that they are kept in this order.

-Then I have a notebook for ideas, which I might move to collections, but I’m not sure yet.
-A notebook for collections, which are basically lists that I want to keep together.
+Finally I have a notebook for ideas, which I might move to collections, but I’m not sure yet.
+And a notebook for collections, which are basically lists that I want to keep together.
 This is where tags become important to group things together.

-So this is my future log, or my yearly overview.
+This is my future log, or my yearly overview.
+Each year has its own note.
+Seen above as year log 2017 and year log 2018.
 Here I write my big overview.
 From big projects for work, or my blog, trips, a big meeting...
 I might add what blogs I want to write in what month or what achievement I will do — like run a half marathon.
 So why is this important?

 This overview gives a great overview of bigger, time consuming things per month.
-So when a big project lands in my inbox, I can check the deadline, check my future log, and decide if I have time for that.
+When a big project lands in my inbox, I can check the deadline, check my future log, and decide if I have time for that.

-It’s been great for work especially, because I have several big goal projects which I want to spread out over the year to make sure I’m not left with to much to do at year’s end.
+It’s been great for work especially, because I have several big goal projects which I want to spread out over the year to make sure I’m not left with to much to do at the end of the year.

-Moving to the monthly overview, I have listed all months with numbers of the month.
+Moving to the monthly overview, again, each month has its own note.
+I have listed all months with numbers of the month.
 Using the ‘view options’ at the bottom, I can make sure they are in the right order.
 Which is not super important, but still viewer friendly, especially if you are looking for a more real life, not digital, notebook feel.

 I have two notes per month.
 One is a calendar.
 Here I keep an overview of my biggest appointments or deadlines.
 I do not use this a lot, but it has come in handy when quickly scanning the month, as I feel it gives a better quick overview compared to my monthly overview in my google calendar, which feels to crowded with reminders, facebook events, etc. This is clean and short.